Sign In/Register

 • The wrong, or poorly selected, air supply equipment

-When complete, the audit will typically return a series of steps that, if followed, will reduce energy usage and costs as much as 25 to 50 percent and deliver a return in a few months
+When complete, the evaluation will typically return a series of steps that, if followed, will reduce energy usage and costs by as much as 25 to 50 percent and deliver a return in a few months.

-Additionally, the audit will likely offer additional suggestions that will offer further benefits or savings.
-This could include replacing machines or equipment, modifying processes, updating best practices, or even working with a managed services provider who can deliver and manage the utility.
+Additionally, the evaluation will likely include additional suggestions that will offer further benefits or savings.
+For example, replacing machines or equipment, modifying processes, updating best practices, or even working with a managed services provider who can deliver and manage the utility.

-An air audit is not something that should be conducted internally.
-An outside expert in air audits and compressed air, one who can look objectively at your current processes, will provide a more effective audit.
-They not only bring expertise that internal resources may not have, they also have a wealth of best practices and insight developed from experience with past audits.
+An air evaluation is not something that should be conducted internally.
+An outside expert in air systems and compressed air, one who can look objectively at your current processes, will provide a more effective analysis.
+They not only bring expertise that internal resources may not have, but they also have a wealth of best practices and insight developed from experience with past evaluations.

 That insight and experience will benefit your compressed air system and overall operations.
-By focusing on the issues facing production and the expense of an air compression utility, in most cases manufacturers will see a rapid ROI for the air audit and subsequent recommended steps.
+By focusing on the issues facing production and the expense of an air compression utility, in most cases, manufacturers will see a rapid ROI for the air evaluations and subsequent recommended steps.

-If you have questions, or want to schedule your own air supply audit, then contact the DIRECTAIR® team at OTC Industrial Technologies.
+If you have questions, or want to schedule your own air supply evaluation, then contact the compressed air team at OTC Industrial Technologies.
 We have decades of collected experience and have saved manufacturers millions in reduced energy usage and more efficient operations.